richy0101/Sky_Is_Falling/GameDesignDoc.md

 >    - The user controls the farmer by moving him left or right in order to dodge the falling animals.
 User controls the farmer with the keyboard.
 The farmer has 2 lives.
 > + **2.** `Turtle`
 > + ![alt text](http://www.designdownloader.com/item/pngs/Sea_Turtle_t005/Sea_Turtle_t005-20120619174148-00001.png "Turtle")
 >    - The turtle is the slowest falling animal and is worth 10 points if dodged.
+The turtle moves normally and doesn't have any special `move` function.
 > + **3.** `Donkey`
 > + ![alt text](http://icons.iconarchive.com/icons/turbomilk/animals/256/donkey-icon.png "Donkey")
 >    - The donkey is the second slowest animal and is worth 20 points if dodged.
+Donkeys sometime take breaks and will stay in the same position for on `move`.
 > + **4.** `Fox`
 > + ![alt text](http://osx.wdfiles.com/local--files/icon:cunning-fox/Cunning-Fox.png "Fox")
 >    - The fox runs at moderate speed and is worth 30 points.
+The fox is cunning and can move backwards and random times.
 > + **5.** `Gazelle`
 > + ![alt text](http://www.iconshock.com/img_jpg/SUPERVISTA/animals/jpg/128/gazelle_icon.jpg "Gazelle")
 >    - The gazelle runs quickly and is worth 40 points.
+The gazelle is able to move left and right randomly, not just in a straight line downwards.
 > + **6.** `Cheetah`
 > + ![alt text](http://www.iconshock.com/img_jpg/SUNNYDAY/animals/jpg/128/cheetah_icon.jpg "Cheetah")
 >    - The cheetah is the fastest animal and is worth 50 points.
+The cheetah is swift and at random times can sprint downwards for a `move`.

 ## User Gameplay
 > **Purpose**: The user will control the farmer with keyboard strokes and try to avoid the falling animals.
 The user can only move the farmer left and right.
 It is simple gameplay controls that will make the game simpler to play for the user.
 I eventually plan to add power ups to the game so there will be a keyboard stroke added to use the powerup.